 Description

 A weathered corn crib stands isolated against a dramatic sky, its dark wooden structure silhouetted with a hollow rectangular opening that frames emptiness like an eye.
 Shot in stark black and white, the composition emphasizes the building's geometric form and decay, rendered with documentary precision that transforms agricultural vernacular into a meditation on abandonment and time.
 At home in a study, gallery wall, or space drawn to rural americana and architectural history.
-Printed on smooth gloss paper and made the moment you order it, then rolled into a tube and shipped ready to fill a wall.
+Printed to order on smooth 100lb gloss paper, then rolled into a tube and shipped ready to pin, tape, or frame.
+Sized to fill a wall without filling the budget.
 The same independent-artist artwork you'd frame, at poster scale and poster price.